Natives Land Act, 1913: Responses

-The opposition was modest but vocal.
-John Dube used his newspaper to create an issue.
+The opposition to the Act was modest but vocal.
+John Dube used his newspaper to generate international recognition and support.
 As president of what would become the African National Congress, he supported whites like William Cullen Wilcox, who had created the Zululand Industrial Improvement Company.
 That had led to them supplying land to thousands of black people in Natal.
 Dube was one of six people who were sent to Britain to try to overturn the law once it came into force in South Africa.

 A viewpoint somewhat irreconcilable with the view expressed in the preceding paragraph, is that expressed in the paragraph 'Responses to the Land Act ' in this South African History Online reference:

 "The Natives Land Act sparked fierce opposition particularly by Black African people..."

 The paragraph goes on to outline criticism of the Act, followed by organised protests:

 "Between 28 February and 26 April 1913 African leaders continued criticism of the Land Bill in columns of newspapers.
 However, this changed dramatically after the first reading of the bill on 25 February.
 Protest meetings were organised in various parts of the country.
 On 9 May the first major protest meeting was organised by the SANNC at the Masonic Hall in St. James, Cape Town."

-Furthermore, there was the deputation to Jacobus Wilhelmus Sauer, as already mentioned in the paragraph entitled 'Impact' above.
+These protests were unsuccessful in generating any change in policies.

+Furthermore, there was the deputation made to the then Minister of Justice of South Africa, Jacobus Wilhelmus Sauer: "Also in May 1913 the SANNC sent a deputation to Jacobus Wilhelmus Sauer to persuade him to not proceed with the bill which would make Africans squatters and render them homeless."

 Sol Plaatje traveled to Britain with the SANNC (later the African National Congress) to protest against the Natives Land Act but to no avail.
 He collected transcripts of court deliberations on the Natives Land Act and testimonies from those directly subject to the act in the 1916 Book Native Life in South Africa.

+In the aftermath of the promulgation of the Natives Land Act of 1913, a long struggle for land restitution and reform was endured by indigenous communities.
+Through the Abolition of Racially Based Land Measures Act of 1991 and the 1994 Restitution of Land Act of 1994, small progress was gained.
+These acts addressed 3 facets of the injustices; land redistribution, land restitution and tenure reform.
+Indigenous groups were able to file claims for land that was stolen from their ancestors and were eligible to receive compensation or restitution.
+In 1994, the African National Congress announced they aspired to have 30% of land returned by 2014.
+A BBC article published in 2018 estimates that only 10% of the farm land had been returned to the indigenous people.
+This discrepancy in aspiration and actuality shows the persistent hurdles experienced in post-apartheid South Africa.